Alaska Army National Guard infantry battalion conducts annual training

 |1

-This work, Alaska Army National Guard infantry battalion conducts annual training [Image 4 of 4], by SSG Dayton Will, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alaska Army National Guard infantry battalion conducts annual training, by Edward Eagerton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT